UN Climate Action Summit: Surprise guests and harsh words | The China Post

 Over footage of wildfires, hurricanes and giant mountains of trash, a serious female voice talks about “humanity’s impact” on the Earth and what our way of living costs the planet.
 It wasn’t an excerpt from a brand new nature documentary, but the opening video of the Climate Action Summit that was projected on the walls of the UN General Assembly hall Monday morning.

-Secretary General Antonio Guterres had invited representatives of roughly 60 UN member states to present concrete measures and commitments their countries would take to tackle global warming.
-In the run-up to the meeting, Guterres had warned countries not to show up with platitudes, but rather present new and ambitious plans of action on how to reach the goals set out in the Paris Climate Agreement.
+Secretary-General Antonio Guterres had invited representatives of roughly 60 UN member states to present concrete measures and commitments their countries would take to tackle global warming.
+In the run-up to the meeting, Guterres had warned countries not to show up with platitudes, but rather present new and ambitious plans of action on how to reach the goals set out in the 2015 Paris climate agreement.

 “This is not a climate negotiating summit,” Guterres stressed in his speech following the art-installation-cum-opening-video, “this is a climate action summit.”